 Here are a few factors to consider when discussing the need for a security team:

-Team composition—Will you use volunteers or hire professional security guards?
+Team composition—Will you use volunteers or hire professional security?
 How many members will you need?
 How will you screen them?

 Risk to Others—What is the likelihood of your security team members being overpowered by an attacker or shooting someone other than the intended target?
 Could they be accused of using excessive force?
 How will they be supervised?

 Training—How much formal weapons training have security team members received?
 Are they licensed to carry a weapon in your state?
 Has their experience included training in resolving conflict with people without using weapons?

 Vocation—Are security personnel current or former law enforcement agents?
 How often do they undergo weapons training?

 Before concluding that your church needs armed security team members, do some overall planning in conjunction with local police, your insurance agent, and your attorney.
 All can give you valuable advice.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.